 - Senate House Library provides free reference access for all registered distance and flexible learning students.

-All students receive online tutor support while studying this programme.
-Tutors introduce the modules, respond to academic queries, monitor and facilitate discussions and anchor students each week of their studies to help them stay on track.
+All students receive tutor support and feedback while studying this programme.
+Tutors introduce the modules, respond to queries, monitor discussions and provide guidance on assessments.

 All essential resources, activities, videos, discussions and support are provided through the VLE.
 This allows you to fit your studies around your work commitments.
 There is no need to purchase additional textbooks.